 There are total of five (5) palm oil mills and eleven (11) oil palm estates (9 in Malaysia and 2 Inti Estates in Indonesia) under United Plantations Berhad.
 Amongst the five palm oil mills, there are four (4) mills in Malaysia (IP Model) whereas one mill in Indonesia (MB Model).
 Our subsidiary, Unitata Berhad is a refinery which operates within the vicinity of Jendarata Estate.
-Our Joint Venture (JV) 50:50 refinery, UniFuji sourced CPO from Ulu Bernam Optimill, the state of art palm oil mill which replaced the over 100 years old Ulu Bernam POM.
+Our Joint Venture (JV) 50:50 refinery,

+UniFuji sourced CPO from Ulu Bernam Optimill, the state of art palm oil mill which replaced the over 100 years old Ulu Bernam POM.
 UniFuji is registered as a separate RSPO membership from UP.

+Demain Town.
+Onit uji is registered as a separate RSTO membership from OT.
 2.1.1 In which markets do you sell goods with palm oil and palm oil-related products?
-Europe â°,China,India,Malaysia DL.2.0 In order to facilitate ease of reporting and transparency, RSPO members operating within the palm oil demand supply chain can now choose to report palm oil and palm oil product volumes on: an aggregate level (as in previous ACOP reporting cycles)
+Europe □,North America □,China,India,Malaysia,Latin America □,Rest of the World □ DL.2.0 In order to facilitate ease of reporting and transparency, RSPO members operating within the palm oil demand supply chain can now choose to report palm oil and palm oil product volumes on: an aggregate level (as in previous ACOP reporting cycles)